Docker security

 3. Improved Convergence: Route aggregation helps to improve network convergence, which refers to the time it takes for routers to reach a consistent view of the network topology after a change occurs.
 Consolidating routes expedites the convergence process, as routers have fewer individual routes to process and update.

 4. Enhanced Security: Using route aggregation, network administrators can help protect network resources by concealing internal network details.
-By advertising summarized routes instead of specific routes, it becomes more challenging for potential attackers to gain insight into the network’s internal structure.
+By advertising summarized routes instead of specific routes, potential attackers find it more challenging to gain insight into the network’s internal structure.

 Implementation of Route Aggregation: